vujadeyoon/Speech-Enhancement-Spectral-Subtraction/README.md

-# Speech enhancement for Spectral Subtraction (SS)
+# Spectral Subtraction (SS) for speech enhancement
 C implementation of spectral subtraction for speech enhancement

 ## Table of contents